ONSdigital/application-profile/README.md

 Organising the table as [tidy data](https://r4ds.had.co.nz/tidy-data.html), with each variable having its own column gives an output which can be instantly read into R, without need for further cleaning.

+For data to be classified as tidy data:

+1. Each variable forms a column.
+2. Each observation forms a row.
+3. Each type of observational unit forms a table.

 | area    | period    | sex    | life_expectancy |
 | ------- | --------- | ------ | --------------- |
 | Newport | 2004-2006 | Male   | 76.7            |